Real World Math: 6 Everyday Examples

+We all use math in everyday applications whether we're aware of it or not.
 If you look hard enough, you'll see math emerge from some of the most unlikely places.
-The fact is, we all use math in everyday applications whether we're aware of it or not.

-While it may be true that some of the more abstract mathematical concepts rarely come into play, the underlying skills developed in high school math classrooms resonate throughout a student's lifetime and often resurface to help solve various real-world or work-related problems--sometimes years down the line.
+However, the underlying skills developed in math classrooms resonate throughout a student's lifetime and often resurface to help solve various real-world or work-related problems--sometimes years down the line.

 Figuring the total amount of concrete needed for a slab; accurately measuring lengths, widths, and angles; and estimating project costs are just a few of the many cases in which math is necessary for real-life home improvement projects.